 GOOSE VPN has an in-built ad-blocker.
 This means that the pesky ads you usually encounter during your browsing are automatically blocked.
 This guarantees less data usage, better internet privacy protection, and security against viruses and malware that can sometimes get to your devices through ads.

 Goose VPN allows unlimited simultaneous connections on multiple devices and unlimited bandwidth with every subscription plan.
 Most VPNs have restrictions on the number of devices you can connect to it at any time.
 Goose VPN makes it easy to protect your connection on all devices.

 GOOSE VPN provides additional protection for other internet-enabled devices on your network.
 It can be installed on routers - something you don't see that often.
 The pros of having a VPN on your router include more comprehensive and always-on security.

-As mentioned above, we expect the small GOOSE VPN server list to impact the VPN’s speed performance.
-A slight decrease in your download and upload speeds is expected with a virtual private network because of the added security measures.
+As mentioned above, we expect the small Goose VPN server list to impact the VPN’s speed performance.
+A slight decrease in your download and upload speeds are expected with a virtual private network because of the added security measures.
 The median drop in speeds in the industry is about 65%, so if the speed loss is less, you should be happy.

 Virtual private networks provide security by locally encrypting the data packets your device sends to the remote server.
 The encrypted data is sent to the remote server through a tunnel and then is decrypted.
 Thus, both the encryption and the tunneling protocol used have a bearing on the security of your data.